MicrosoftDocs/quantum-docs-pr/articles/techniques/type-model.md

 let imaginaryUnit = Complex(0.0, 1.0);
 ```

-In order to access the items in a user defined type, the tuple first needs to be "cast" to the corresponding tuple type.
+In order to access the items in a user defined type, the tuple first needs to be extracted to give an expression of the corresponding tuple type.
-The postfix operator `!` will invoke a suitable cast.
+The postfix operator `!` will do this extraction.
 This lets us write out accessor functions into the structure of a user-defined type, for instance:

 ```qsharp